ayushgarg70/ayushgarg70.github.io/readings.md

 11. Zero To One, Peter Thiel (2024)
 12. The Obstacle Is The Way, Ryan Holiday (2024)
 13. The Book of Five Rings, Miyamoto Musashi (Currently reading)
+14. Ego Is The Enemy, Ryan Holiday (Currently reading)